Battle of Imphal: Shenam–Palel

 Yamamoto Force attacked the Shenam Saddle, defended by the main body of the Indian 20th Division, on the main road from Tamu into Imphal.
 This was the only metalled road the Japanese could use, and it was vital for them to break through to allow Yamamoto's tanks and heavy artillery to attack the main defences around Imphal itself.
 Only a few miles north of the saddle was Palel airfield, one of the only two all-weather airfields in the plain, and vital to the defenders.

 A Japanese attack up the road on 4 April was disjointed; the infantry were not ready to take part and twelve Japanese tanks were caught exposed on the road by British anti-tank guns.
 From 8 to 22 April, there was heavy fighting for five peaks which commanded the road east of the Saddle.
 The Japanese captured a number of them, but Indian and British counter-attacks regained some of those initially lost.
 Casualties were heavy on both sides.

 Having failed to break through using the road, Yamamoto sent some troops through the rough terrain to the north of the Saddle to raid Palel airfield.
 The INA's Gandhi Brigade or 2nd Guerrilla Regiment, of two battalions led by Inayat Kiyani, took part in this attack.
 On 28 April, they attacked Palel.
 They tried to induce some Indian defenders to surrender, but the defenders rallied after initial hesitation.
 Another INA detachment carried out demolitions around Palel, but withdrew after they failed to rendezvous with Japanese units.
-The Gandhi Brigade was short of rations, having brought forward only one day's supplies, and also lost 250 casualties to shellfire after they pulled back from Palel.
+The Gandhi Brigade was short of rations, having brought forward only one day's supplies, and also suffered 250 casualties to shellfire after they pulled back from Palel.

 Kanglatongbi–Nungshigum

 The Japanese 15th Division encircled Imphal from the north.
 Its 60th Regiment captured a British supply dump at Kanglatongbi on the main Imphal-Dimapur road a few miles north of Imphal, but the depot had been emptied of food and ammunition.
 A battalion of the Japanese 51st Regiment (which was commanded by Colonel Kimio Omoto) seized the vital Nungshigum Ridge, which overlooked the main airstrip at Imphal.
 This was a major threat to IV Corps and on 13 April the 5th Indian Division counter-attacked, supported by air strikes, massed artillery and the M3 Lee tanks of B Squadron of the 3rd Carabiniers.
 The Japanese had expected that the slopes were too steep for tanks to climb, and indeed Lee tanks had never been tried before on such gradients in action.
 The Japanese regiment had very few effective anti-tank weapons, and their troops were driven from the ridge with heavy casualties.
-The attackers also lost heavily; every officer of the Carabiniers and the attacking infantry (1st Bn, the 17th Dogra Regiment) was killed or wounded.
+The attackers also lost heavily; every officer of the Carabiniers and the attacking infantry (1st Battalion, 17th Dogra Regiment) was killed or wounded.